 Hiking stove fuel options: what works where and why

 Quick overview: Hiking stove fuel choice affects legality, safety, and reliability as much as stove choice itself.
-This guide explains what fuel systems work in Australian conditions, how Total Fire Bans shape decisions, and how international travel changes fuel planning.
+This guide explains what fuel systems work in Australian conditions, with accurate state-by-state Total Fire Ban rules that reflect the practical reality for bushwalkers.
 It covers canister gas, liquid fuel, alcohol, solid fuel, and no-stove systems, including weight trade-offs, efficiency tips, and real-world availability.
-Understanding fuel behaviour helps hikers choose deliberately and avoid problems on the track.
+Understanding fuel behaviour and fire restriction law helps hikers choose deliberately and avoid serious problems on the track.

 Choosing a hiking stove is only half the decision.
 The fuel you rely on often has a bigger impact on safety, legality, logistics, and whether your cooking system actually works where you are hiking.
 Fuel choice affects how a stove performs in wind and cold, what is legal to use under fire restrictions, how easy it is to resupply, and whether your system survives domestic or international travel.

 This guide explains the main hiking stove fuel options, how each behaves in Australian conditions, and where international travel changes the equation.
-Rather than recommending a single “best” fuel, the aim is to explain what works where, and why.
+It also covers Total Fire Ban rules accurately and in detail, because this is an area where a lot of commonly repeated information is wrong in ways that matter.

 Think in fuel systems, not just stoves